 - the animal is transported in a non-humane way and not kept safe from harm and injury

-Canada does not impose a quarantine on pets arriving from any country.
+Pets traveling to Canada are not quarantined upon arrival from any country.
 Additionally, Canada does not require a vaccination waiting period.
-Your pet is welcome to enter Canada immediately after he or she receives the rabies vaccination.
+Pets can travel to Canada immediately after he or she receives the rabies vaccination.

-In addition to the cost of the vaccination, you will be charged administrative fees of $55.00 + tax for the first animal plus $30.00 + tax for each additional animal.
-These fees are due when crossing the border.
+In addition to the vaccination cost, you’ll incur administrative fees for each animal.
+These fees are due when you cross the border.

 Health Certificate When Entering Canada

-Dogs flying to Canada must also meet the requirements of the airline on which they’ll be traveling, and most carriers require that all pets have a current health certificate.
+Pets flying to Canada must also meet the requirements of the airline on which they’ll be traveling.
+Most airlines require that all pets have a current health certificate.

 READ MORE ⇒ Tips for Traveling to Canada with a Cat

-Canada also sets guidelines for the humane transport of all animals.
-To ensure your pets are safe while you’re traveling, follow these suggestions:
+Canada has strong regulations in place to help protect all animals from injury and suffering during transport.
+To ensure your pets are safe while traveling, follow these suggestions:

-Contain your pet – Animals that could distract the driver should be contained.
-Some animals, such as cats, might be more comfortable in a vehicle when they are in a carrier.
-Pets should not be allowed to roam freely in the back of pick-up trucks or be exposed in any way to flying debris.
+Contain your pet – Buckle up animals that could distract the driver in a seat belt harness or secured carrier.
+In addition, pets should not roam freely in the back of pick-up trucks, and must not be exposed in any way to flying debris.

-Watch the weather – Animals should not be kept in parked vehicles for long periods of time, especially in hot or cold weather.
-If you must leave your pet in a vehicle for a short period of time, ensure it has fresh water and leave windows open a little on either side of the vehicle to create a cross-breeze.
+Watch the weather – Don’t leave animals in parked vehicles for long periods of time, especially in hot or cold weather.
+If you must leave your pet unattended in a vehicle for a short period of time, ensure it has fresh water and leave windows open a little on either side of the vehicle to create a cross-breeze.

-Visitors traveling with pets to Canada from the U.S. can bring 20 kg (44 pounds) of pet food and treats into Canada, as long as they meets all of the following requirements:
+Visitors traveling with pets to Canada from the United States can bring up to 20 kg (44 pounds) of pet food and treats into Canada for their personal use.
+This is the total amount of pet food and treats allowed, regardless of the number of pets traveling with you.
+In addition, the pet food and treats must meet ALL of the following requirements:

-- The pet food or treats must be purchased in the US, commercially packaged, and unopened
+- Pet food and treats must be from the United States, commercially packaged, and unopened.

-- The pet food or treats must be in the possession of the traveler at the time of entry
+- All pet food and treats must be in the possession of the traveler at the time of entry.

-- The products must be fed only to the animal that accompanied the traveler into Canada
+- Any pet food and treats imported into Canada by the traveler must be fed only to the animal that accompanied the traveler into the country.

 For longer trips, or if you’re traveling through Canada to or from Alaska, consider taking a dehydrated pet food with you.
 We love The Honest Kitchen dog food and it’s great for traveling because a 10 pound box makes 40 pounds of food!